vuestorefront/vue-storefront/packages/core/docs/migrate/2.5.0/overview.md

 ### Use `useRoute` and `useRouter`

-**This step is not required, but highly recommended:** Change components and function that use `route` information and `router` to use [`useRoute` and `useRouter`](https://composition-api.nuxtjs.org/packages/routes) from `@nuxtjs/composition-api'` instead of from `context.root` property in components.
+**This step is not required but highly recommended:** Change components and function that use `route` information and `router` to use [`useRoute` and `useRouter`](https://composition-api.nuxtjs.org/packages/routes) from `@nuxtjs/composition-api'` instead of from `context.root` property in components.
 This will make it easier to upgrade to Nuxt.js 3 in the future.

 Before:
 ```vue{9,13,18}